Carifika-Canada-Inc/linters-config/README.md

 ---

-You can find linters for most of the programming languages, e.g. Rubocop for Ruby or ESLint for JavaScript.
+You can find linters for most of the programming languages, e.g. ESLint for JavaScript.

 Also, there are many ways you can integrate a linter in your workflow: